watts-kit/watts_plugin_ssh-ca/README.md

 2) json?
 3) Output?

-How the SSH Signing works
+How the SSH Signing works (manual)
 ===================================

 - The public key must be in ~/ssh-ca/users/${username}.pub
 - Run the command
   ssh-keygen -s ssh_ca_user -I {username}-user-key -n {principal name} -V +52W ~/ssh-ca/hosts/${username}.pub
+- This will create a certificate for the principal with a life time from of about one year (52w).
 - Return ~/ssh-ca/users/${username}-cert.pub

 Note: